halfnelson/moai-sdk/_docs/tutorial/your-first-game-rocket-lobster.md

 The rocket:launch function contains a MOAICoroutine.blockOnAction and inside that the rocket's movement starts.

-`self:seekLoc ( baseX, baseY, 3.0, MOAIEaseType.LINEAR ) )` will make the rocket (self) seek the location (seekLoc) of baseX (for x coords), baseY (for y coords) with a timer of 3.0 (3 seconds from start to finish), and an ease type of linear (meaning the speed goes at a constant speed.)
+`self:seekLoc ( BASE_X, BASE_Y, 3.0, MOAIEaseType.LINEAR ) )` will make the rocket (self) seek the location (seekLoc) of BASE_X (for x coords), BASE_Y (for y coords) with a timer of 3.0 (3 seconds from start to finish), and an ease type of linear (meaning the speed goes at a constant speed.)
 These all get run in a thread as part of the rocket:launch function.

 ```lua
 rocket = makeRocket ()  -- Make the rocket